Simnel cake: History

 Simnel cakes have been known since at least medieval times.
 Bread regulations of the time suggest they were boiled and then baked, a technique which led to an invention myth, in circulation from at least 1745 until the 1930s, whereby a mythical couple, Simon and Nelly, fall out over making a Simnel.
-One wishes to boil it, one to bake it and, after beating each other with various household implements, they compromise on one which uses both cooking techniques.
+One wishes to boil it, one to bake it and, after beating each other with various household implements, they compromise on a recipe which uses both techniques.

 Simnel cakes are often associated with Mothering Sunday, also known as Simnel Sunday.
-According to historian Ronald Hutton, in 17th Century Gloucestershire and Worcestershire the custom of live-in apprentices and domestic servants going home to visit their mothers on Mothering Sunday started, checking that their families were well and taking food or money if needed.
+According to historian Ronald Hutton, the custom of live-in apprentices and domestic servants going home (their only day off in the year) to visit their "Mother Church" where they had been Christened, and visit their mothers (and family) on Mothering Sunday, checking that their families were well and taking food or money if needed, started in 17th Century Gloucestershire and Worcestershire.
 This was a time of year when food stocks were low, and the high-calorie simnel cake was useful nutrition.
-The cake later became simply an Easter cake.
+The cake later simply became an Easter cake.

 The meaning of the word "simnel" is unclear: there is a 1226 reference to "bread made into a simnel", which is understood to mean the finest white bread, from the Latin simila, "fine flour" (from which 'semolina' also derives).
 John de Garlande felt that the word was equivalent to placenta cake, a cake that was intended to please.

 Variations

 Different towns had their own recipes and shapes of the Simnel cake.
 Both Bury and Shrewsbury produced large numbers to their own recipes.
-Chambers Book of Days (1869) contains an illustration of the Shrewsbury Simnel cake, of which says:
+Chambers Book of Days (1869) contains an illustration of the Shrewsbury Simnel cake:

-Today, in Shrewsbury, as elsewhere in England, the Simnel cake is usually made with the Bury recipe.
+In Shrewsbury, as elsewhere in England, the Simnel cake is usually made with the Bury recipe.